ProjectZeroDays/setup-windows-automatically/README.md

-# PowerShell Script for System Setup and Configuration
+# A PowerShell Script For The Automated Windows & Kali Linux WSL System Setup & Configuration (My Personal Setup)

 ## Overview

 This PowerShell script performs several tasks to set up and configure your system.
 It includes changing the execution policy, installing various tools and applications on both Windows and Kali Linux, and configuring system settings.

-## Prerequisites
+### Prerequisites

 - Windows operating system with administrative privileges.
 - Internet connection to download necessary files and packages.